navipartner/docs/README.md

 ## Referencing global images

 Place images in the 'static' folder (NOT static/images), and then act as if they are located in the same folder as the article you're referencing them from.

+## Editing article body width

+Edit the "width" param in the assets/scss/common/_global.scss file.
+Currently, it is set to 800px, and 900px would mess up with the table of contents.